 Peramelemorphia Facts for Kids

-Peramelemorphia is a unique group of marsupials that includes bandicoots and bilbies, known for carrying their young in pouches.
+Peramelemorphia is an order of marsupials that includes the bandicoots and bilbies, known for their unique characteristics and fascinating behaviors.

 Related Species